Graduate Study in Fine Art

 The Ruskin can offer supervision across a wide range of research projects.
 In the case of the contemporary art history and theory DPhil, these may include aspects of exhibition curating and organisation, as well as the historiography of twentieth-century art and the theorisation of contemporary artistic practices.
 In the case of the practice-led DPhil, studio work will be undertaken as a central component of the registered research programme, and will be presented in relation to the argument of a written thesis that engages with the art project’s relevant theoretical, historical, or critical context.

 The two strands of the DPhil programme are brought into a productive dialogue, both in a structured way at the weekly research seminar and informally in the studios.
-For an indication of the range of practical, historical and theoretical topics that are addressed in the School, please have a look at the website for the Ruskin’s DPhil programme.
+For an indication of the range of practical, historical and theoretical topics that are addressed in the School, please have a look at the Ruskin’s DPhil programme webpage.